teivah/100-go-mistakes/docs/index.md

 ### Making wrong assumptions during map iterations (ordering and map insert during iteration) (#33)

+???+ info "TL;DR"

-**TL;DR**: To ensure predictable outputs when using maps, remember that a map data structure:
+    To ensure predictable outputs when using maps, remember that a map data structure:
 * Doesn’t order the data by keys
 * Doesn’t preserve the insertion order
 * Doesn’t have a deterministic iteration order